Sunday, September 11, 2016

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-Fourteen years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
-However, the current horrific events in the Middle East and the growing tensions and confrontations around the world serve to remind us that the threat is still real.
+Fifteen years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
+However, the current horrific events in the Middle East and the recent attacks around the world and here in America serve to remind us that the threat is still real.
 We must not allow complacency or political correctness to distract us from recognizing the reality of the current danger.

 This anniversary stirs abundant remembrance and reflection and many stirring pictorial and video items have appeared on the web and on Facebook.
 I still find this audio/visual Internet presentation developed by a New Yorker shortly after the attacks as one of the most powerful portrayals of those times.
 The sequence is ~15 minutes long and some of the images and sounds are quite disturbing, others are inspirational.
 (Use the browser View/Zoom function and adjust the scroll bar to enlarge the slide show.)